Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Self-driving delivery vehicles are approaching commercial viability, and dispatch systems will need to coordinate mixed fleets combining human drivers with autonomous vehicles.
 This presents unique optimization challenges since autonomous vehicles operate with different capabilities and constraints than traditional trucks.

 Integration will unlock 24/7 delivery operations and more flexible capacity management, as autonomous vehicles can work beyond traditional driver shift schedules.
+Organizations already investing in green logistics will find that autonomous fleet integration compounds their sustainability gains.

 Enhanced Customer Interaction